 All of our classrooms are set up to be dyslexia friendly.
 This provides access for pupils to strategies and resources which may be helpful if they are having any literacy difficulties.
-This includes things, such as, visual aids, sentence stem prompts, adjustments to copying from the board, memory support resources e.g. key words.
+This includes resources and strategies, such as, visual aids, sentence stem prompts, adjustments to copying from the board, memory support resources e.g. key words.